Deciding whether there are infinitely many prime graphs with forbidden induced subgraphs: Proof of the main result

 \begin{lemma} Let $G$ be a graph on $n$ vertices and let $N$ be an integer with $N\geq \max{\{n,3\}}$.
 If $G$ is an induced subgraph of some graph in $\mathcal{G}_{N+1}$, then there exists a graph $H$ in $\mathcal{G}_N$ such that $G$ is an induced subgraph of $H$. \end{lemma}

 Finally, we give the proof of our main theorem, providing Algorithm~\ref{alg:main}.

 \begin{proof}[Proof of Theorem~\ref{thm:main}] Let $n\geq 3$ be the minimum integer such that every graph in $L$ has at most $n$ vertices.
-By Lemma~\ref{lem:case}, if $\mathcal{G}_{n}$ has a graph in $\Free(L)$, then $\Free(L)$ has infinitely many non-isomorphic prime graphs.
+By the contrapositive statement to Lemma~\ref{lem:case}, if $\mathcal{G}_{n}$ has a graph in $\Free(L)$ then $\Free(L)$ must contain a graph from $\mathcal{G}_N$ for every $N\geq n$.
+Hence $\Free(L)$ has infinitely many non-isomorphic prime graphs.

 Now, we may assume that every graph in $\mathcal{G}_{n}$ is not in $\Free(L)$.
 By Theorem~\ref{thm:CKOS}, it is enough to decide whether $\Free(L)$ has infinitely many non-isomorphic prime graphs induced by chains.
-If there exists a string $S$ of length at most $2^n$ such that $\phi^{-1}(S^{2n-1})\in\Free(L)$, then by Lemma~\ref{lem:lem2}, $\Free(L)$ has infinitely many non-isomorphic prime graphs induced by chains.
+If there exists a string $S$ of length at most $2^n$ such that $\phi^{-1}(S^{2n-1})\in\Free(L)$, then by Proposition~\ref{prop:chain} and Lemma~\ref{lem:lem2}, $\Free(L)$ has infinitely many non-isomorphic prime graphs induced by chains.

-On the other hand, if $\phi^{-1}(S^{2n-1})\not\in\Free(L)$ for every string $S$ of length at most $2^n$, then by Lemma~\ref{lem:lem3} the maximum length of a chain contained in $\Free(L)$ is less than $((n-1)4^n/3+1)(2^{n-2}+n-1)$, which implies that $\Free(L)$ has only finitely many non-isomorphic prime graphs. \end{proof}
+On the other hand, if $\phi^{-1}(S^{2n-1})\not\in\Free(L)$ for every string $S$ of length at most $2^n$, then by Lemma~\ref{lem:lem3} the maximum length of a chain contained in $\Free(L)$ is less than $\lceil\frac{(n-1)4^n+1}{3}\rceil(2^{n-2}+n-1)$, which implies that $\Free(L)$ has only finitely many non-isomorphic prime graphs. \end{proof}